jpcarrascal/diaryextension/README.md

 https://stackoverflow.com/questions/24577024/install-chrome-extension-form-outside-the-chrome-web-store

-A prompt to complete a diary entry will be triggered `secondsBeforePrompt` seconds after starting the session.
-In their first session, prticipants will be asked to enter a username to identify them through the study.

 ## TODO:
 * Support for Firefox
 * Test on other chromium browsers (Edge), and Safari.

-* Implementing other trigger rules like:
+* Implementing other trigger rules based in the number of visited pages, or nomber of times a specific page is visited
-- Daily: after visiting N pages in domain
-- Per page: aftern N visits to the page

-- Domain-wide
-- Specific pages in domain